ORGANIZATION AND SIGNIFICANT ACCOUNTING POLICIES (Policies)

 Description of Business

 Global Clean Energy Holdings, Inc., a Delaware corporation, and its wholly owned subsidiaries (collectively, the “Company”, “we”, “us” or “our”) is a U.S.-based integrated agricultural-energy biofuels company that holds assets across feedstocks and plant genetics, agronomics, cultivation, and regulatory approvals, commercialization, and downstream biorefining and storage.
-The Company is focused on the development and refining of nonfood-based bio-feedstocks and has a proprietary investment in camelina sativa (“Camelina”), a fast growing, low input and ultra-low carbon intensity crop used as a feedstock for renewable fuels.
+The Company is focused on the development and refining of nonfood-based bio-feedstocks and has an investment in several proprietary varieties of Camelina Sativa (“Camelina”), a fast growing, low input and ultra-low-carbon intensity crop used as a feedstock for renewable fuels.
 The Company holds its Camelina assets (including all related intellectual property related rights and approvals) and operates its Camelina business through its subsidiary, Sustainable Oils Inc., a Delaware corporation.

-In 2018 and 2019 the Company pursued the acquisition of a crude oil refinery in Bakersfield, California with the objective of retrofitting it to produce renewable diesel from Camelina and other nonfood feedstocks.
+In 2018 and 2019 the Company pursued the acquisition of a crude oil refinery in Bakersfield, California with the objective of retrofitting it to produce renewable diesel from Camelina and other non-food feedstocks.
 On May 7, 2020 the Company completed the acquisition of the targeted refinery (the “Bakersfield Biorefinery”).
-The Bakersfield Biorefinery is owned by Bakersfield Renewable Fuel, LLC, an indirect subsidiary of Global Clean Energy Holdings, Inc. The retrofitting of the refinery commenced promptly after the acquisition.
+The Bakersfield Biorefinery is owned by Bakersfield Renewable Fuel, LLC, (“BKRF”) an indirect subsidiary of Global Clean Energy Holdings, Inc. The retrofitting of the refinery commenced promptly after the acquisition.
 The engineering and construction of the project is expected to be completed in early 2022 based on our engineering, procurement and construction contract with a substantial completion date of January 22, 2022.
-We feel confident that we will achieve that date or soon thereafter within the first quarter of 2022.
-It is a construction project and with all construction projects there are always risks.
-The contractor has daily liquidated penalties if they are late.
 After necessary start-up procedures and testing is complete, we expect production to be approximately 10,000 barrels per day (420,000 gallons per day).
-We expect to maintain that level at least through the first year of production.
-The Company has entered into a product offtake agreement with a major oil company for the purchase by the oil company of the majority of the renewable diesel to be produced at the Bakersfield Biorefinery.
-See Note B - Basis of Presentation and Liquidity which describes the offtake agreement in more detail.
+Although the Bakersfield Biorefinery will have a nameplate capacity of 15,000 barrels per day, we do not expect to produce more than 10,000 barrels per day for at least the first year of production.
+The Company has entered into both a product offtake agreement and a term purchase agreement with a major oil company for the purchase by the oil company of all, or substantially all, of the renewable diesel to be produced at the Bakersfield Biorefinery for the first five years of production.
+See Note B - Basis of Presentation and Liquidity and Note I - Subsequent Events which describes the offtake agreement in more detail.

 |Basis of Presentation